for Veterans and the Public

 CD4 count and viral load

-Your health care provider will look at these two things carefully.
+Your provider will look at these two things carefully.
 People whose CD4 count is low, and people whose viral load is high, are more likely to get sick sooner than people with a high CD4 count and low viral load.

 Whether you have certain other medical conditions that may be helped by HIV treatment